vmarnauza/vue-papercups/README.md

 ## Props

-These are the props you can pass into your `<vue-paperclips />` component:
+These are the props you can pass into your `<vue-papercups />` component:

 | Prop                              | Type      | Value                                                                                                                      | Default                          |
 | :-------------------------------- | :-------- | :------------------------------------------------------------------------------------------------------------------------- | :------------------------------- |